Vietnam.vn - Nền tảng quảng bá Việt Nam

-According to information from Samsung Vietnam today June 24, June 23, Samsung Vietnam held an event to introduce the Solve for Tomorrow program - Samsung's global social responsibility program at Nam Tu Liem Secondary School (Nam Tu Liem District, Hanoi).
+According to information from Samsung Vietnam today June 24, June 23, Samsung Vietnam held an event to introduce the Solve for Tomorrow program - a typical social responsibility program of Samsung globally at Nam Tu Liem Secondary School (Nam Tu Liem District, Hanoi ).

 Notably, the program featured the wife of South Korean President Yoon Suk Yeol, Ms. Kim Keon-hee.